Introduction and Overview:

 - We create the report(s) agreed upon.
 You will be provided a graphic view of the distribution of the five orientations by department, level of the organization, and other breakdowns as determined in the initial meeting.
 The report also provides detailed information on gaps between individual and organizational orientations.

-- The top team meets with the Certified Edgewalker Consultant to understand and interpret the results.
+- Your top team meets with the Certified Edgewalker Consultant to understand and interpret the results.
 This information is used to assess the culture and subcultures in order to determine if changes are needed.
 The team will discuss organizational/environment fit and cultural alignment with organizational mission and vision.

 - The Certified Edgewalker Consultant conducts feedback sessions throughout the organization and works with top leadership to develop a change integration process, if needed.

-Benefits of the Organizational Orientation Survey:
+Benefits of the Organizational Archetypes of Change Survey:

 As a result of following this process, the organization will experience: